swinggraphics/hotlink-file-prevention/readme.txt

 = Can it be used with any type of media file?

-Yes, it works with any file that you upload to the media libary.
+Yes, it works with any file that you upload to the media library.

-= Are my files absoutely safe using this plugin?
+= Are my files absolutely safe using this plugin?

 Here's the deal: This plugin makes it harder for people to hotlink to your files, but if they are highly technical, they will be able to do things like fake the HTTP referrer.